LEXICON OF BIEARTH

 Lambic

-Lambic is thus marked by wild yeasts and bacteria, which develop acidity and complex flavors that vary according to brewing location and fruit addition.
+Lambic is thus marked by wild yeasts and bacteria, which develop acidity and complex flavours that vary according to the place of brewing and the addition of fruit.

 Often dry, woody and full of character.